RodBromberg/Sprint-Challenge-Redux-Smurfs/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] In your own words, describe `actions`, `reducers` and the `store` and their role in Redux.
 What does each piece do?
 Why is the store known as a 'single source of truth' in a redux application?
+Actions are information that we send to the applications store.
+Reducers take the intital state of actions and returns the next state for our application Store contains the entire applications state tree

 - [ ] What is the difference between Application state and Component state?
 When would be a good time to use one over the other?

+Application state is what we use with redux and is for the entire app.
+COmpomnent state is genrally localized to one component.

+We would use applicaton state for a larger professional code base to organzie state amongst many dfveelopers.
+Component state is generally better for smaller prokects and even side projects that arent needed to scale to large degree

 - [ ] Describe `redux-thunk`, what does it allow us to do?
 How does it change our `action-creators`?

+Redux thunk allows us to call middlware that lets us use action creators instead of noramnl action objects.
+We use dispaytcj insice the funcvtion once operations are completed

 ## Project Set Up